What Is In-Centre Haemodialysis (In-Centre HD)?

 How Does In-Centre Haemodialysis (In-Centre HD) Work?

-If you are treated with in-centre haemodialysis (In-Centre HD), you will typically travel to your hospital or dialysis clinic 3 times a week to receive 3-5-hour treatments each time, depending on the dialysis schedule your clinician has prescribed.
+With in-centre haemodialysis (In-Centre HD), you will typically travel to your hospital or dialysis clinic 3 times a week to receive 3-5-hour treatments each time, depending on the dialysis schedule your clinician has prescribed.
 There, you will be taken care of by a nurse or clinician throughout your treatment.

 Before each in-centre haemodialysis (In-Centre HD) treatment, a member of your care team will give you a short physical examination and weigh you to determine how much water will need to be removed from your body.
 Your treatment access site will be cleaned, the needles needed for treatment will be inserted, and the tubing that connects your access site to the haemodialysis machine will be set up.
 Your haemodialysis (HD) treatment will then begin, and you will be looked after by a nurse.
 When your treatment is done and you’ve been disconnected from the machine, your blood pressure will be measured, and you can leave the centre.